primer/eslint-plugin-primer-react/docs/rules/no-system-props.md

 ## Rule details

-This rule disallows the use of any styled-system prop on Primer components.
+This rule disallows the use of any styled-system prop on Primer components, as the `sx` prop is now the prefered way to apply additional styling.

 \*The two non-deprecated utility components (`Box` and `Text`) are allowed to use system props.